greg-raven/hdc/_posts/2017-08-15-bicycle-safety-signs-installed.md

 The tour begins at Civic Park in Apple Valley and will include routes of 10, 25, 62 and 100 miles.

-For registration and general information, visit [http://victorvalleybicycletour.com](https://www.http://victorvalleybicycletour.com).
+For registration and general information, visit [Victor Valley Bicycle Tour on the web](http://victorvalleybicycletour.com).

 Source: Rene Ray De La Cruz, [Hesperia Star](https://www.hesperiastar.com)